angang-li/sparkify/README.md

     |--------|--------|
     | 0.8387 | 0.8229 |

     Note that the scores are reasonably well, although not subperb.
-One limitation is that my AWS session was not able to run for a long time period, so only few hyperparameters were tuned.
+One limitation is that I was not able to run the model for a long time period given my AWS tier, so only few hyperparameters were tuned.
 The model performance could be further improved by tuning broader ranges of hyperparameters.

 - Churns relate to users who have received more advertisements, disliked songs more often than liked, and registered more recently.

     <img src="feature_importance.png" width=500>

-- Check out my blog post for more details!
+- Check out my [blog post](https://medium.com/@angangli/predicting-churn-with-apache-spark-b9989008fc9a) for more details!

 ## 5. Installation